-DoD represents three-fourths of federal energy use.
-Energy Conservation Investment Program (ECIP) projects improve energy and water efficiency in existing facilities and produce average savings of about two dollars for every dollar invested.
-The ECIP purpose is clear with realistic, attainable goals.
-It is a well-managed program.
+DOD represents three-fourths of federal energy use.
+Energy Conservation Investment Program (ECIP) projects improve energy and water efficiency in existing facilities and consistently produce average savings of more than two dollars for every dollar invested.
+The ECIP is a well-managed program with clear, realistic and attainable goals.

-The Administration continues to fund this program at \$150 million in FY 2014.
+The Administration continues to fund this program at \$150 million in FY 2016.
 The Administration will ensure that the program produces high returns on this investment and develops new performance metrics.

-In general, the ECIP program funds projects that would not be candidates for other types of funding, like O&M or third-party financing.
-In addition, in order to leverage the Military Services' larger investments in energy, the ECIP funds 'gamechanging' projects that:
+In general, the ECIP program funds projects that would not necessarily be candidates for other types of funding, like O&M or third-party financing.
+In addition, in order to support the Department's strategic energy goals, the ECIP uses several project selection criteria, including:

-- Dramatically change the energy consumption at an individual installation; - Implement a technology validated in a test bed demonstration program; - Integrate multiple energy technologies to realize synergistic benefits; - Integrate distributed generation or storage to improve energy security; - Implement an energy security plan that involves partnering with other federal agencies
+- Savings-to-Investment Ratio (SIR) and Simple Payback; - Impact to the energy consumption at an individual installation; - Implementation of technologies validated in a test bed demonstration program; - Integration of multiple energy technologies to realize synergistic benefits; - Integration of distributed generation or storage to improve energy security; - Partnership opportunities with other federal agencies;

-Projects include improvements to existing facilities and utilities systems to upgrade design, eliminate waste, and install energy saving devices.
+The ECIP funds projects that save energy, reduce DOD's energy costs, or improve energy security.
+The program supports construction of new, high-efficiency energy systems and the improvement and modernization of existing systems.
 Projects are designed for minimum energy consumption.
 An exhibit is included in this justification material which details energy consumption and the Department's progress towards meeting energy consumption goals set forth by the President.